 RUN TIME: 1 HR 45 MINUTES

-The Four Seasons by Piazzolla and Vivaldi featuring celebrated London-based violinist Alexander Sitkovetsky is a winning combination in this all string program.
+London-based violinist Alexander Sitkovetsky and Vivaldi’s iconic Four Seasons make a winning combination in this all-string program.
 We open with contemporary Englishman Michael Tippett’s Suite for Strings.

 A celebration of strings marks our second Masterworks, with returning star violinist, Alexander Sitkovetsky featured in two works celebrating the Four Seasons.
 A unique pairing of Argentine composer, Astor Piazzolla’s The Four Seasons